bhutkarsayali/React_NetflixGPT/README.md

 - Created Redux Store with userSlice
 - Implemented Signout
 - Update profile API call
+- Bugfix: Sign up user displayname and profile picture update
+- Bugfix: if the user is not logged in redirect- /browse to login page and vice versa
 - Next - Fetch from TMDB movies

 # Using firebase